tauthethirtythird/io_qp2_rule_kor/readme.md

 On top the original basis of no hold,
 1 piece preview
 No piece shadow
-Non 7-Bag (seems like purely random)
+Completely random generation (eyeballed, should be right though)
+Spins all count as Mini (base attack of `lines-1`)
-Garbage hole styles become 2-wide, slightly easier to dig
+Garbage hole styles become 2-wide

 ### Messier Garbage+ (Loaded Dice)